 - Illustrator does not play very well with Excel.
 Meaning it’s painful to bring data (like graded specs) from Excel into AI.
 Trust me, it’s much easier to bring your AI sketches into Excel.

 - Most people don’t have (or don’t know how to use) Illustrator.
 But Excel?
 Almost everyone has it.
 So when your boss or client needs a quick edit, they can DIY it instead of bugging you for Every.
 Little.
 Change. #annoyingforeveryone

 - Illustrator doesn’t link data…so when you have to keep inputting the same info over and over, it’s a huge pain and a LOT of repetition.
 And of course (you guessed it) you can do this in Excel.

 Illustrator is DESIGN software.
 Not DEVELOPMENT software.

 (Don’t believe me?
-Check out how I put tech packs together in Excel and download my free template or for super in-depth step by step learning, I have a comprehensive course on tech packs.
+Check out how I put tech packs together in Excel and download my free template.
+For super in-depth step by step learning, I have a comprehensive course on tech packs available exclusively inside Freelance Accelerator.
 I’ve “converted” plenty of designers who’ve graciously thanked me for cutting their tech pack time in half.)